The Use Of Disease and Vaccines as a Tool For Colonization pt. 1

 Sadly, disease played a major role in the Taino’s genocide.
 Smallpox, brought over by the Europeans, decimated 30% of the Taino population.
 Before Columbus’s arrival in 1494, a population estimated at three million dropped by 85% in less than 50 years.
 Now this tribe in declared extinct.

-Setting a precent for colonization
+Setting a Precent for Colonization

 The genocide of the Tainos set a precedent for how European powers would use disease as a weapons in their conquests throughout the 16th and 17th centuries.
 Both indigenous populations and Europeans themselves were ravaged by these diseases as the conquest over resources, land and power continued globally, including in the Indian Ocean Trade.